itn-trust/itn-did-spec/README.md

 5. Modification

-Modifications of the DID anchoring transactions on the two DLTs cannot be modified.
+DID anchoring transactions on a DLT cannot be altered once the anchoring transaction is finalized on the respective DLT.
 CAS DID doc entries could only be maliciously modified by three specific ITN Nodes.
 Furthermore, data redundancies with rollbacks make modification attacks useless.

 6. Denial of Service (DoS)